readyready15728/misc/awakemud-notes.md

 Clubs, Cyber Implants, Edged Weapons, Polearms, Brawling and Whips and Flails.
 * Cecile Nichols in The Downfall in Touristville offers work (minimum reputation 350).
+* A clean-shaven man below the Bradenton sells minigun ammunition; EX light, medium and heavy machine gun ammunition and explosive assault cannon ammunition.
+* A guy underneath the Bradenton buys paydata.
 * There is a Matrix terminal in the back office of Crusher 495 in Touristville.
 * Melvin Graybald at Crusher 495 offers work.
 (And it seems really difficult.)
+(And I finally outgrew him.)
 * Mack Roland in the cemetery at the western end of Middlefield Avenue in Redmond offers work (minimum reputation 500 and maxes out at maybe 1000).
 * Maxwell Jensen at Ebey's Bar offers work (minimum reputation 250).